Pan roasting is the easiest and most foolproof way to cook thick fish steaks to moist and flavorful perfection every time.

 2. Heat a large, heavy skillet over high heat for 3-4 minutes until it's quite hot.

 3. Using paper towels, dry the fish steaks on all sides.
-The fish will not brown properly unless it is dry.
+Don't skimp on this critical step - the fish will not brown properly unless it is dry!
 Season the fish with salt and pepper on all sides.
 Use only a little salt, as fish is naturally salty.

 4. Add 3 tablespoons of canola oil (or any other neutral-flavored oil with a high smoke point) to the skillet, and tilt it to spread the oil across the skillet's bottom surface.
 Heat for 1-2 minutes until the oil begins to smoke.